Home EntertainingBy SeasonPastel Easter Tablescape: Tips for Creating Beautiful Spring Decor

 Candles

 Try adding candles (even on daytime tables) to finish a table.
-They add interest to the table’s center and a festive atmosphere.
+They add interest to the center of the table and create a festive atmosphere.
 There are a variety of options you can use:

 Other Tables You Might Like